yarda/flasher/README.md

 drop off of the supply voltage (battery discharge).
 The feedback loop senses the voltage on the sensing resistor R2 through the low pass HW filter R1, C1.
 The voltage is read by the ADC with the constant voltage reference, thus the sensed voltage corresponds to the current.
-R1, C1 values aren't critical, I used what I had handy.
+The R1, C1 values aren't critical, I used what I had handy.
+The R1C1 time constant I used is probably a bit overrated wich resulted in a slow stabilization (de-stabilization) of the feedback loop (which is OK for a flasher operated from batteries).
+Thus it may work correctly even with the lower R1, C1 values.

 The build was tested with the Microchip MPLAB X.